Skip to main content

 The size of the Industrial Hall – its height and capacity – had again constrained what kind of events could be staged here and how.
 Doubts were surfacing as to whether the Annandale Street venue could really cope with the looming Motor Show.

-Read on here next week to find out what happened next.
+Read again here on 26 September to find out what happened next.

 Image top-right: Wikipedia.
 Image of blooms: Wikipedia.